-As per the custom of that time, the Mushrikeen visited the Kabah for Hajj.
+As per the custom of that time, the Mushrikeen visited the Ka’abah for Hajj.
 On one such instance, Qais too joined the delegation.
-The Prophet (sa), despite being in the minority, would promote his religion to the strangers.
-He would make efforts, and take out time to meet the people who had come to Makkah for Hajj.
+The Prophet (sa) despite being in the minority would promote his religion to the strangers.
+He would make efforts and take out time to meet the people that had come to Makkah for Hajj.

-He met Qais and presented Islam to him.
-Qais attentively listened to the Prophet (sa), and acknowledged that what he was being presented was a glorious religion.
+He met Qais and presented him Islam.
+Qais attentively listened to the Prophet (sa) and acknowledged that what he was being presented was a glorious religion.
 He asked for time to contemplate conversion.
 The Prophet (sa) desired that the husband of a devoted religious woman embraced Islam as well, therefore, he prolonged his dialogue with Qais.
-Qais, however, kept asking for more time to consider.
+Qais, however kept asking for more time to consider.
 The Prophet (sa), then asked Qais about his unkind treatment towards his wife.
-He instructed him to fear Allah (swt), and to promise him that he will never say anything to his distressed wife.
+He instructed him to fear Allah (swt) and to promise him that he will never say anything to his distressed wife.
 Qais promised that he would do as the Prophet (sa) instructed and would never again be cruel to his wife.

-When Qais returned to Madinah, he informed Hawa (ra) about his meeting with the Messenger of Allah (sa), and his promise to him.
-He assured her that from then onwards he would never torment her.
-Hawa (ra) was relieved to hear that.
+When Qais returned Madina, he informed Hawa (ra) about his meeting with the Messenger of Allah (sa), and his promise to him.
+He assured her that from now onwards he would never torment her.
+Hawa (ra) was relieved to hear this.

-Hawa (ra) could then freely practice her religion.
-She openly declared her faith because she had no one to be fearful about.
+Hawa (ra) could now freely practice her religion.
+She openly declared her faith because she had no one to fear.
 After a little time had passed, the Prophet (sa), being a true leader and well-wisher, asked about Hawa (ra) and her husband’s treatment.
-He was informed that she lived in peace.
+He was informed that she now lived in peace.